-8 eCommerce personalization examples that you’ll want to copy
+Top 8 eCommerce personalization examples to boost sales

-“Personalization” has become somewhat of a buzzword these days.
+“Personalization” has become somewhat of a buzzword these days, across many types of businesses.

 However, the fact remains that the most successful eCommerce marketing strategies employ personalization—even at a time when data privacy and security are top-of-mind for consumers.
 While the rules of engagement have changed, there are still plenty of ways that your business can thoughtfully (and responsibly) personalize the shopping experience for your buyers.

-Keep reading for tips on how to make personalization work for your business.
+Keep reading for tips on how to make personalization work when you're starting a business or coming from a position as an established business owner.

 What is eCommerce personalization?